Electroneuronography: Analyzing the results

-Diagnostic Uses
+Diagnostic uses

-Alternative Tests
+Alternative tests

 Several alternative procedures exist for testing facial nerve integrity.
 Electromyography, Acoustic reflex testing (formerly the gold standard), MRI, CT scanning, transcranial magnetic stimulation, blink reflex tests, and maximal/minimal stimulation tests may also be used to assess the viability of the nerves.
 Currently, however, electroneuronography serves as the only objective test compared to these options, and the test is preferentially performed before the others.

-House-Brackmann Facial Grading Scale
+House–Brackmann score

-The House-Brackmann (HB) scale is the standard used by medical professionals to evaluate facial nerve function.
+The House–Brackmann score is the standard used by medical professionals to evaluate facial nerve function.
 It is a measure of the range of intentional motion the patient's facial muscles have, and is based largely on the observations of the physician.
 Because of the subjective nature of the scale, there may be discrepancies between assessments by different doctors, but the overall reliability and ease of use has made this scale the most commonly employed by medical professionals.

 The scale itself consists of six levels of facial nerve function, ranging from healthy (level 1) to a total lack of movement (level 6).
 When performing a visual examination, the level at which the patient's facial nerves are functioning is reported as a fraction of the 6 levels.
 Therefore, someone with normal facial nerve integrity would be reported as "1/6," or "level 1 of 6."
 Grade two is associated with mild weakening of the facial nerve, and grades three and four have moderate damage, varying only on the basis of the ability to close the eye.
 The next two levels include severe impairment and total paralysis, respectively.
 Electroneuronography may only be employed in the most severe instances (5/6 or 6/6) because in the other cases there is clear evidence that the nerve is mostly intact.
 Even so, it may be helpful to chart a patient's progress beginning at the lowest levels of damage.